staticx288/SMART-Admin/docs/Testing-Node-Stations-Modules/SMART-Gatekeeper-Framework.md

 2. **Are you authorized?** (Certified personnel with proper credentials)
 3. **Can this station do this work?** (Proper configuration and capability)

-This is a **single-purpose security module** - it validates inbound requests and blocks unauthorized operations.
+This is a **single-purpose security module** - it validates inbound requests and **blocks unauthorized operations at entry**.
+This is the **only module that blocks** - all other modules verify and acknowledge.
 Period.

 ---